Iran accuses Israel of 'Zionist' aggression, promises new support for Palestinians after clash at holy site

 The IRGC also promised a "new wave" of support for Palestinians rising up against Israel.
 It accused the Israeli state of "aggressive actions and new crimes."

-Recent clashes in Israel have raised concerns that the region could see another security escalation similar to the 11-day conflict that occurred in May 2021 and resulted in the death of over 200 Israelis and Palestinians – the majority of which died in the Gaza Strip.
+Recent clashes in Israel have raised concerns that the region could see another security escalation similar to the 11-day conflict in May 2021 that resulted in the death of over 200 Israelis and Palestinians, the majority of whom died in the Gaza Strip.

 Iran has long backed Hamas and has helped train and provide military support for the Islamic militants in their fight against Israel.